 If there is a written contract covering the relationship between the employee and employer, the terms of that contract govern how and when an employee can be terminated.
 However, the employee is also subject to the contract and may only leave the position in accordance with the terms of the contract.
 If there's a breach of contract on either end, there can be legal repercussions outside of the terms of at-will employment.

 Because of these exceptions to at-will employment, it is important that an employer follow certain procedures when terminating an at-will employee to avoid being accused of running afoul of these exceptions.

-- Document what leads to the reason for termination - It is important that an employer keep accurate and thorough records of performance issues and disciplinary steps taken against an employee before the termination.
+- Document what led to the reason for termination.
+It is important that an employer keep accurate and thorough records of performance issues and disciplinary steps taken against an employee before the termination.

-- Conduct an investigation - The employer should not terminate an employee without getting the employee's side of the story and thoroughly investigating the issue leading to termination from all parties who have knowledge of it.
+- Conduct an investigation.
+The employer should not terminate an employee without first talking to the employee about the specific concern and getting the employee's side of the story.
+As part of your investigation, talk with others who have knowledge of the concern.

 - Give a reason.
 While you're not required to do so, it helps to provide a clear and specific reason to the employee you're terminating why you're letting them go.
 This reason should be documented (as specifically as possible) in writing.
 That way, you have support to back your case if your employee takes you to court.

 - Don't apologize.
 Terminating an employee is never fun, but apologizing to the employee implies that something wrong or illegal is taking place.
 Be firm but polite.